Zymoseptoria tritici

 Zymoseptoria tritici, synonyms Septoria tritici, Mycosphaerella graminicola, is a species of filamentous fungus, an ascomycete in the family Mycosphaerellaceae.
 It is a wheat plant pathogen causing septoria leaf blotch that is difficult to control due to resistance to multiple fungicides.
 The pathogen today causes one of the most important diseases of wheat.

-In 2011, Quaedvlieg et al. introduced a new combination for this species: Zymoseptoria tritici (Desm.)
-Quaedvlieg & Crous, 2011, as they found that the type strains of both the genus Mycosphaerella (linked to the anamorph genus Ramularia) and the genus Septoria (linked to the genus Septoria, an extensive clade of very distinct septoria-like species within the Mycosphaerellaceae) clustered separately from the clade containing both Zymoseptoria tritici and Z. passerinii.
+In 2011, Quaedvlieg et al. introduced a new combination for this species: Zymoseptoria tritici, as they found that the type strains of both the genus Mycosphaerella (linked to the anamorph genus Ramularia) and the genus Septoria (linked to the genus Septoria, an extensive clade of very distinct septoria-like species within the Mycosphaerellaceae) clustered separately from the clade containing both Zymoseptoria tritici and Z. passerinii.
 Since 2011, a total of eight Zymoseptoria species have been described within the genus Zymoseptoria; Z. tritici (the type of the genus Zymoseptoria), Z. pseudotritici, Z. ardabiliae, Z. brevis, Z. passerinii, Z. halophila, Z. crescenta and Z. verkleyi (Named after Gerard J.M.
 Verkleij, for the contribution that he has made to further the understanding of the genus Septoria).